AymenEEE/AymenEEE.github.io/projects/DC_DC.md

   - LTSPICE
   - Altium
   - PCB
-summary: "This is a DC_DC developed as part of a coursework by myself and had to meet a set of specifications.
+summary: "This is a DC_DC SMPS developed as part of a coursework by myself and had to meet a set of specifications.
 It was built on a PCB."
 ---

 <h2>Specifications</h2>

 <ul>
   <li>Vin=40V, Vout=12V</li>
-  <li>Iout=3.5A</li>
+  <li>Iout=3.5A (around 40w)</li>
   <li>Isolated</li>
   <li>Openloop</li>
   <li>Efficiency > 85%</li>